 - reporting them to your line manager;

-- emailing the InfraCo Africa Compliance Manager (email@example.com);
+- emailing the InfraCo Africa Business Integrity and Risk Manager (firstname.lastname@example.org);

 - contacting your company’s Compliance Officer; or

 The Safecall reporting helpline is intended for use when you do not wish, for whatever reason, to liaise directly with someone within the company.
 Safecall provide an anonymous, independent, external reporting line where you can raise your compliance concerns and be assured they will be fully addressed.
 Each call is treated in complete confidence by trained Safecall staff who will summarise the content of the call and send a report to the InfraCo Africa Compliance Manager for dissemination as appropriate.
 Safecall will not disclose your name if you wish to remain anonymous.

 You can contact Safecall at any time on the provided numbers and asking to speak to someone in your preferred language.
 Alternatively, you can email email@example.com or make a report through the website www.safecall.co.uk/reports.